laravel/docs/authentication.md

     $user = Auth::user();

 Alternatively, once a user is authenticated, you may access the authenticated user via an `Illuminate\Http\Request` instance.
-Remember, type-hinted classes will automatically be injected into your controller methods:
+Remember, type-hinted classes will automatically be injected into your controller methods, but you can not read authenticated user in constructor:

     <?php